2025 Architectural Awards of Excellence

 No applications required.
 More than one Special Jury Award may be awarded if multiple projects are recognized by the Awards jury.

 The Awards represent the highest level of architectural award in British Columbia and aim to recognize design excellence for projects across the province.
 The Jury is intended to be composed of diverse experts from both within and outside the architectural profession.
-The Jury will be responsible for considering candidates for a variety of awards categories, including the Lieutenant Governor of British Columbia Awards in Architecture; the AFBC Design Excellence Awards, the Emerging Firm Award, and a series of other special awards.
+The Jury will be responsible for considering candidates for a variety of awards categories, including the Lieutenant Governor of British Columbia Awards in Architecture; the AFBC Design Excellence Awards, the NEW Bing Thom Legacy Award for Architectural Excellence, the Emerging Firm Award, and a series of other special awards.

 The responsibility of the jury is to review submissions and determine the winning entry for each category.